FabrizioSandri/data-mining-project/README.md

 number of rows of the signature matrix and the number of rows per band of LSH.

 ## Algorithm description and evaluation
-The entire description of the algorithm is reported in the paper **HERE ADD DOCUMENTATION FOLDER** explaining the procedure and the development of the algorithm.
-In the aforementioned paper are described also the tests and the performance evaluations.
+The entire description of the algorithm is reported in the paper that can be found inside the [/doc](/doc) folder, explaining the procedure and the development of the algorithm.
+The experimental evaluation of the algorithms is also detailed in the report.